abnerwillys/pong-game/notes.md

 This keeps physics simulation frame-rate independent, a common technique in both 2D and 3D games.

-If you're curious about this subject, like I was, you can take a brief look on this article: https://dev.to/dsaghliani/understanding-delta-time-in-games-3olf

 ### 🔹 Frame Independence
 This technique ensures consistent behavior whether the game is running at 30fps or 144fps.
 Without delta, faster devices would cause the ball and paddles to move faster than intended.